 - Project Management/Technical Assistance Team meetings held biweekly.
-The purpose of this team was for the University of Maryland team to provide expert consultation and technical support, project management, work plan development, fiscal analysis, policy and regulatory analysis and Nevada FFPSA Prevention Plan review for the DCFS FPO staff leading the FFPSA planning. - Leadership Team.
-The purpose of the Leadership Team is to prepare Nevada to implement FFPSA to include both submission of the state's FFPSA Prevention Plan, finalize any changes to congregate care programs and type and determine statewide budget impact and feasibility.
-The Leadership Team will receive recommendations from the existing Prevention and Placement Workgroups on fiscal, IT, child welfare workforce, community and residential provider readiness and capacity.
-The Leadership Team is also charged with developing and implementing a FFPSA Communication Plan to include outreach to the judicial system, family organizations, partnering agencies, i.e. Medicaid and legislatures.
-This group met monthly to approve decisions and determine next steps in planning. - Prevention Workgroup.
+The purpose of this team was for the University of Maryland team to provide expert consultation and technical support, project management, work plan development, fiscal analysis, policy and regulatory analysis and Nevada FFPSA Prevention Plan review for the DCFS FPO staff leading the FFPSA planning. - Prevention Workgroup.
 The primary purpose of the Prevention Workgroup is to make recommendations to the FFPSA Leadership Team on the services and related components that should be included in the state's FFPSA Prevention Plan.
-Specifically, it will make recommendations related to: a) the priority populations to receive Title IV-E prevention services; b) operational definitions for "candidate for foster care" and "imminent risk"; c) prevention services that meet the needs of the priority populations; d) budget requirements related to provision of prevention services; and e) prevention services that could be provided by other, non-IV-E funding, including Medicaid.
+Specifically, it will make recommendations related to a) the priority populations to receive Title IV-E prevention services; b) operational definitions for "candidate for foster care" and "imminent risk"; c) prevention services that meet the needs of the priority populations; d) budget requirements related to provision of prevention services; and e) prevention services that could be provided by other, non-IV-E funding, including Medicaid.
 In making its recommendations, the workgroup will consider feasibility and capacity needs for implementation.
-This group met monthly. - Placement Workgroup.
-The primary purpose of the Placement Workgroup is to make recommendations to the Leadership Team on changes needed in the provision of congregate care to comply with FFPSA.
-This group met 1-2 times per month, depending on workload, until the completion of the policies required for the Qualified Residential Treatment Program (QRTP) requirement of FFPSA. - Fiscal/IT Workgroup.
-The Fiscal/IT Workgroup meets 1-2 times per month to discuss data and reporting requirements of FFPSA and the UNITY updates needed to capture that data. - Executive Briefings.
-This group met every other month as an opportunity to provide briefings on the planning process to child welfare agency leadership, and to serve as executive oversight of the FFPSA planning.
+This group met as needed. - Fiscal/IT Workgroup.
+The Fiscal/IT Workgroup meets 1-2 times per month to discuss data and reporting requirements of FFPSA and the UNITY updates needed to capture that data.
+A subgroup has been meeting bi-weekly to develop CCWIS enhancements.

-Nevada is extending the contract with the University of Maryland through June 30, 2022 to provide ongoing support to outline an implementation plan for the state, and to assist with implementation and establishment of data collection and evaluation systems.
-DCFS anticipates submitting Nevada's IV-E Prevention Plan to the Children's Bureau in July 2021.
+Nevada is extending the contract with the University of Maryland through June 30, 2023 to provide ongoing support to outline an implementation plan for the state, and to assist with implementation and establishment of data collection and evaluation systems.